-UHIL is mainly exposed to credit risk through UPE.
+UHIL is mainly exposed to credit risk through its insurance subsidiaries.

-The credit risks that UPE is exposed to include:
+The credit risks that UPE and QIID are exposed to include:

 • Default Risk: defined as the risk of incurring losses because of the inability of a counterparty to honour its financial obligations.
 Prescribed stresses are applied to model default risk in the bond portfolio (referred to as Credit Default Risk) and the default risk arising from the default of counterparties in cash deposits, risk mitigation contracts (including reinsurance), and other type of exposures subject to credit risk (referred to as Counterparty Default Risk).